dylanbeattie/dylanbeattie.net/_posts/2024/2024-02-20-recording-meetups.md

 I wouldn't skimp on microphones, though: as they say in Hollywood, "your ears never blink", and you can probably get away with significantly worse video quality if the audio is up to scratch.

 Anyway.
-That's your lot; good luck with it, and let me know if you found this useful (or if you want to recommend a camera now that Canon has discontinued the M200 😢).
+That's your lot; good luck with it, and let me know if you found this useful.